QuiCM/ScrapMetal/README.md

 # ScrapMetal

 ### Who am I?
-ScrapMetal is a Discord bot stack built in three pieces:
+ScrapMetal is a Discord bot stack built in four pieces:
 * **SpeakEasy** - the communication library

 SpeakEasy provides the underlying websocket networking required to communicate with Discord's Gateway API